-An increasing number of our students follow the English Baccalaureate (Ebacc) which will help students to face further education and employment with confidence and compete on a global scale.
-The pathways we offer allow students to have a wide variety of options open to them when moving into Key Stage 5.
+An increasing number of our students follow the English Baccalaureate (Ebacc) which will help students to face further education and employment with confidence.
+The pathways offered allow students to have a wide variety of options open to them when moving into Key Stage 5.

-In addition to studying English, Geography/History, Mathematics and Science students are afforded the opportunity to select three additional subjects from a range of subjects: Art, Business Studies, Childcare, Dance, Design and Technology, Drama, French (compulsory for most students), Hospitality and Catering, Information Technology, Media, Music, Physical Education, Religious Education, Textiles and Triple Science,
+The subjects that we offer the students are determined by their preferences and so can differ for year groups.
+In addition to studying English, Geography/History, Mathematics and Science students are afforded the opportunity to select three additional subjects from a range of subjects: Art, Business Studies, Childcare, Dance, Design and Technology, Drama, French (compulsory for most), Hospitality and Catering, Information Technology, Creative iMedia, Music, Physical Education, Textiles, Triple Science.

 Further details on Key Stage 4 course and syllabus are provided to the students and parents/carers at the appropriate times throughout their educational journey.

 There are students for whom some of the above is not appropriate and for this group of children we look at alternative pathways, this is decided on an individual basis.
 (Example Functional skills, construction) and this differs from year to year depending on the context and needs of the year group/students.